ux-mark/recipes/Updates/Fixing-filters.md

 5. **Unicode Normalization**: For multilingual applications, consider adding Unicode normalization to handle different representations of the same characters.

+6. **Linting Consistency**: Ensure development and production environments use the same ESLint configuration to catch issues before deployment.

 ## Conclusion

 This fix resolves the issues with "🎄 Xmas" and "To trial" tags by implementing a comprehensive tag normalization system that works across all environments, including Vercel production.
 The solution is robust against whitespace variations, special characters, and emoji, ensuring a consistent filtering experience for users.
+We also addressed the build-time linting issues to ensure successful deployment to production.